 What does all of that mean?
-Your body will be given a slight advantage to fight inflammation, reduce the risk of chronic diseases and will have more support for bone health, healthy immune system, and blood sugar.
+Your body will be given a slight advantage to fight inflammation, reduce the risk of chronic diseases, and will have more support for bone health, a healthy immune system, and blood sugar.

 Calories in Local Farm Duck Egg

 |Total Fat||9 g||Potassium||155 mg|